 2. Focus on comfort

-Comfort, weather protection, and quick dry fabrics of your clothes are more important than their style.
+Comfort, weather protection, and quick-drying fabrics of your clothes are more important than their style.

-Of course, wear anything that you feel nice in, but bear in mind, that in Norway, sports clothes are worn for every occasion.
+Of course, wear anything that you feel nice in, but remember that in Norway, sports clothes are worn for every occasion.
 For example, even in Oslo, the capital of Norway, you can see most people wearing sports shoes, heels, or any other types of shoes are less common.

-All the locals and tourists also dress in a practical way, so it will be easy for you to blend in.
+All the locals and tourists also dress practically, so it will be easy for you to blend in.
 I remember my surprise seeing my colleagues coming to the office in waterproof jackets thrown over their smart shirts.
 After getting to know the Norwegian weather, I started doing the same.

 If you already own some outdoorsy clothes, the good news, is you don’t have to entirely change your travel wardrobe for your summer Norway trip.
 There might be some adjustments needed, though.